-Using Movavi Video Editor, you can easily split videos into parts and cut out fragments with the Splittool.
-You can find it on the toolbar of the main window, marked with a scissors icon:
+Using Movavi Video Editor for Mac, you can easily split videos into parts and cut out fragments with the Splittool.
+You can find it on the toolbar of

 Splitting video into parts

 Step 1: Select the clip that you want to split.